 Chloë Hanslip Biography

-At the age of 24, Chloë Hanslip has already established herself as an artist of distinction on the international stage.
+At the age of 25, Chloë Hanslip has already established herself as an artist of distinction on the international stage.
 Her recent recordings for Naxos have received outstanding reviews and include John Adams Violin Concerto and Romantic Concertos by Benjamin Godard.
 Her two earlier CDs with the London Symphony Orchestra for Warner Classics, won her, respectively, the German 'Echo Klassik Award for Best Newcomer' (2002), and 'Young British Classical Performer' at the Classical BRITS (2003).
 Her impressive recording catalogue also includes a Bazzini recital disc and Concertos by Hubay.
-She is now recording with Hyperion and her first CD with them (Vieuxtemps Concertos with the Royal Flemish Philharmonic Orchestra/Brabbins) was released in May 2012.
+She is now recording with Hyperion having released Vieuxtemps Concertos, Glazunov & Schoek concertos and a double disc recital album of the complete works for violin and piano by York Bowen.

 She made her BBC Proms debut in 2002, her US concerto debut in 2003, and has performed in major venues in the UK (Barbican, Royal Festival Hall, Royal Albert Hall, Wigmore Hall) and Europe (Vienna Musikverein, Louvre and Salle Gaveau, The Hermitage-St.Petersburg) as well as Carnegie Hall, Metropolitan Arts Space in Tokyo and the Seoul Arts Centre.